Community events

 Eligibility

-• Voluntary and community organisations with a constitution
+• an unregistered voluntary and community group with a constitution

 Funding is not available to: